Pro se legal representation in the United States: Effectiveness

 In 2011, the Federal Judicial Conference surveyed federal court clerks offices regarding pro se issues.
 They found that only 17 of 62 responding judges report that discovery is taken in most non prisoner pro se cases and only 13 reported that discovery is taken in most prisoner pro se cases.
 In the same survey, 37% of judges found that most pro ses had problems examining witnesses, while 30% found that pro ses had no or few problems examining witnesses.
 53% found that represented parties sometimes or frequently take advantage of pro se parties.
 Only 5% reported problems of pro ses behaving inappropriately at hearings.
 Respondents to the FJC study did not report any orders against non prisoner pro se litigation.

 Pro se litigants may have a lower chance of success.
 The Louisiana Court of Appeals tracks the results of pro se appeals against represented appeals.
 In 2000, 7% of writs in civil appeals submitted to the court pro se were granted, compared to 46% of writs submitted by counsel.
 In criminal cases the ratio is closer – 34% of pro se writs were granted, compared with 45% of writs submitted by counsel.
-According to Erica J. Hashimoto, an assistant professor at the Georgia School of Law:
+According to Erica J. Hashimoto, then an assistant professor at the University of Georgia School of Law:

 After conducting an empirical study of pro se felony defendants, I conclude that these defendants are not necessarily either ill-served by the decision to represent themselves or mentally ill. ...
 In state court, pro se defendants charged with felonies fared as well as, and arguably significantly better than, their represented counterparts ... of the 234 pro se defendants for whom an outcome was provided, just under 50 percent of them were convicted on any charge. ... for represented state court defendants, by contrast, a total of 75 percent were convicted of some charge. ...
 Only 26 percent of the pro se defendants ended up with felony convictions, while 63 percent of their represented counterparts were convicted of felonies ... in federal court ... the acquittal rate for pro se defendants is virtually identical to the acquittal rate for represented defendants.